iamelviskemboi/PropertyBud/README.md

 # PropertyBud
-This website assists you in finding a property.
+This website helps you find properties for sale/rent.